Thanksgiving in Las Vegas

 Other local dining establishments are also offering holiday menus for the whole week.
 Restaurants in Henderson and Summerlin, for instance, are advertising unique takes on Thanksgiving classics to attract local and visiting customers.

 Thanksgiving this year is expected to be hectic with more out-of-towners than usual.
-Crime rates and arrests are also predicted to go up during the holidays, however, and local criminal defense lawyers will be ready to receive calls for tourists who may face charges during Thanksgiving.
+Crime rates and arrests are also predicted to go up during the holidays, however, and Ross Goodman, your local lawyer in Las Vegas will be ready to receive calls for tourists who may face charges during Thanksgiving.